Stock Plans and Stock-Based Compensation

-The total intrinsic value of options exercised was not material for the years ended December 31, 2014 and 2013.
+The total intrinsic value of options exercised was not significant for the years ended December 31, 2016 and 2015.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef